George Duff: Death

-Duff did not see more than the few opening shots of the battle, for as Mars engaged the French Fougueux and Pluton, a cannonball from Fougueux raked the quarter-deck and struck Captain Duff at the base of the neck, severing his head completely.
+Duff did not see more than the few opening shots of the battle, for as Mars engaged the French Fougueux and Pluton, a cannonball from Fougueux raked the quarterdeck and struck Captain Duff at the base of the neck, severing his head completely.
 The crew were undismayed however, carrying the headless corpse around the deck and giving three cheers in memory of their captain, before replacing him where he fell and covering him with a Union Flag.
 Command of the Mars devolved on the first lieutenant, William Hennah, who performed a good service and was promoted as a reward.

 Burial and memorial

 Following the battle, Duff was buried at sea with his shipmates, 28 of whom had been killed and 69 wounded in the fight.
 Both Collingwood and young Norwich Duff wrote letters of consolation to Sophia Duff, and Captain Duff was mentioned with honour alongside Nelson and John Cooke in the official report of the battle.
 Lloyd's Patriotic Fund granted Sophia honours and money.
 Norwich remained in the Navy, retiring many years later as an admiral.
 A large marble monument by John Bacon with the inscription "Erected at the Public Expense to the memory of Captain George Duff who was killed the XXIst of Octr MDCCCV. commanding the Mars in the battle of Trafalgar in the forty-second year of his age and the twenty-ninth of his service." was raised in St Paul's Cathedral on the wall on the south side of a passage, next to Nelson's tomb, where it can still be seen.
 George, his mother-in-law Anne (née Fotheringham) and Norwich were all painted by Sir Henry Raeburn.